epfml/getting-started-lauzhack/README.md

 >
 > **Keep your files inside your home folder**: Importantly, when a job is restarted or killed, everything inside the container folders of `~/` are lost.
 This is why you need to work inside `/mloscratch/<your username>`.
 >
-> To have a job that can run in the background, do `python csub.py -n sandbox --train --command "cd /mloscratch/<your username>; python src/main.py --wandb"`
+> To have a job that can run in the background, do `python csub.py -n sandbox --train --command "cd /mloscratch/<your username>/llm-baselines; python src/main.py --wandb"`
 >
 > The rest of the README is more detailed information on the cluster, the scripts, and the setup.